8 Alternative Lending Solutions for Businesses to Consider

 Positives

-• Competitive terms: Get access to lower interest rates and longer repayment terms than traditional financing.
+• Competitive terms: SBA loans offer lower interest rates and longer repayment terms than traditional loans.

-• Credit-building: SBA business lending is easier to obtain than bank loans.
-Plus, if you manage your account well, you could see your credit score improve.
+• Build credit: SBA business lending is easier to obtain than bank loans.
+Plus, your credit score could improve if you manage your account well.

 Negatives